Jeff2Ma/WeApp-Workflow/README.md

     height: 80px;
 }

-@media only screen and (-webkit-min-device-pixel-ratio: 2), only screen and (min--moz-device-pixel-ratio:2), only screen and (-o-min-device-pixel-ratio:2/1), only screen and (min-device-pixel-ratio:2), only screen and (min-resolution:2dppx), only screen and (min-resolution:192dpi) {
+@media only screen and (-webkit-min-device-pixel-ratio: 2), only screen and (min-device-pixel-ratio:2) {
     .icon-filetype-doc {
         background-image: url(../sprites/filetype@2x.png);
         background-position: 0 0;